cbonoz/kalshi-skill/README.md

 uv run

-### Registering with Openclaw
+### Registering with local Openclaw

+Pull locally into workspace/skills.
+Add .env file in root folder with your information.
-Prompt: `Can we register the skill kalshi-skill
+Prompt: `Can we register the skill kalshi-skill for use?
+Can you try checking my balance?`

 ### Additional links